ThibaudDauce/thibaud-dauce/posts/2016-12-07-laravel-foreign-relations.md

 image: /images/stripe.png
 thumbnail: /images/stripe.png
 code: https://framagit.org/ThibaudDauce/laravel-foreign-relations
+description: In this article, I'll create a proof of concept using Laravel's Eloquent relations to fetch a foreign data source as Stripe.
 ---

 The Laravel community is a huge fan of [Stripe](https://stripe.com).
 As Laravel, Stripe provides a great API to interact with the product.
-In this article, I'll try to create a proof of concept using Laravel's Eloquent relations with foreign data source as Stripe.
+In this article, I'll create a proof of concept using Laravel's Eloquent relations to fetch a foreign data source as Stripe.
 The same idea could be applied to other foreign data providers.

 <!--more-->